kcsmith-uiuc/TubePinchValve/README.md

 [3] Rahman, M. H., Loud, I. C., Do, V. Q., Hamid, M. A., & Smith, K. C. (2025).
 Tapered, Interdigitated Channels for Uniform, Low-Pressure Flow through Porous Electrodes for Desalination and Beyond.
 Electrochimica Acta, 514, 145632. https://doi.org/10.1016/j.electacta.2024.145632

+Toward this application, a trigger signal sent from a BioLogic VMP-3 potentiostat to the Arduino was used to initiate the switching of two valves that feed two electrodes (i.e., inlet valves).
+After a pre-specified delay period, two other valves that direct the outflow from the same two electrodes were then initiated.

 **DESCRIPTION**:
 The TubePinchValve-PCB apparatus seeks to control the flow of small liquid volumes in a simple, precise, and cost-effective manner by using a servo motor to pinch one of two flexible tubes through which water is flowed.
 The single valve is comprised of (1) servo motor, (2) two tubes, (3) a 3D-printable mount, and (4) a microcontroller (e.g., an Arduino).
 By inserting tubes into either side of the mount, and connecting their inputs to separate pumps, the apparatus acts as a three-way valve.
 When functioning as a valve, the servo rotates between two positions, pinching off either of the two flows of interest.
 This functionality allows for rapid, precise switching of flows with little-to-no cross-flow.
 This GitHub page provides open-source documentation for the reproduction, modification, and procurement of such three-way valves.